electrode-io/car-buying/instructions.md

 # Welcome to Women Who Code Workshop!
-We are here to Build your own Car-Buying Experience Application
+We are here to build a Car-Buying Experience Application

-  ## Setting up
+  ## Set up

- - For the development on your local machine, please install the latest [node](https://nodejs.org/en/) in your machine.
+ - For development on your local machine, please install the latest [nodejs](https://nodejs.org/en/).
 (Recommended >=6)

- - To ensure you have everything working together, we have [electrode-ignite](https://docs.electrode.io/chapter1/quick-start/start-with-ignite.html) here for you to help you starting the development with the Electrode platform.
+ - Use [electrode-ignite](https://docs.electrode.io/chapter1/quick-start/start-with-ignite.html) to start your development environment with the Electrode platform.

     ```bash
     $ npm install -g electrode-ignite
     ```

- - Please run the electrode environment check in your terminal before you start the app.
+ - Run the electrode environment checker to ensure your environment is at the appropriate versions.

    ```bash
    $ ignite check-nodejs